-By default, PaperCut saves the scanned jobs to User’s home folder.
+By default, PaperCut saves the scanned jobs to the User’s home folder.
 It is possible to save scan and XML files to a subfolder under the user’s home folder.
 You can do so by specifying the sub-folder in the following config key -

 You can specify only one level of sub-folder, for example, Scans is valid, but PaperCut/Scans is not.
 The default value is Scans.
 This value is optional.
-If it is not set, the top level user’s home folder
+If it is not set, the top-level user’s home folder

 is used.
 Information on how to change a config key is given here.

 PaperCut has been configured with a file size limitation of 20MB for Integrated Scanning, and sometimes scan jobs may exceed this size.
-Your email may also be configure with a maximum attachment size as well, but if you are certain the bottleneck is PaperCut then you will want to use the Config Editor in Options→Actions to increase these values.
+Your email may also be configured with a maximum attachment size as well, but if you are certain the bottleneck is PaperCut then you will want to use the Config Editor in Options→Actions to increase these values.
 Steps can be found here.

 Below are the values you will want to modify: